 Boiling your corn in milk brings out the sweetness of the corn that you are cooking, especially in sweet corn.
 This can also be enhanced even more when adding sugar to the water and milk liquid.

 How Do I Know When My Corn Is Done?

 Boiled corn is very hot, and when picked up with tongs it will dry out rapidly.
 The liquid should evaporate within only seconds from a nice, hot cooked piece of corn on the cob.

 When cooked at a boil, the corn should be done in just 5 minutes.
 When brought to a boil and then simmered, the 8 – 10 minute mark is when your corn should be done.
-I always remove my corn from heat at the eight minute mark ( even if it takes me a minute or two to get it on to plates ).
+I always remove my corn from the heat at the eight-minute mark ( even if it takes me a minute or two to get it on to plates ).

 Can I Leave Boiled Corn In Water (or milk and butter)?

-Corn can be left in the water, or combination of water and milk, for up to 10 minutes once done.
-Leaving your cooked corn in the pan for anything more than 10 minutes results in over cooked corn.
+Corn can be left in the water, or a combination of water and milk, for up to 10 minutes once done.
+Leaving your cooked corn in the pan for anything more than 10 minutes results in overcooked corn.
 After that, your corn will start to lose both flavor and the desired texture of plump corn kernels.